nice-registry/npm-buildpack/README.md

 It detects an `NPM_AUTH_TOKEN` environment variable and creates a `.npmrc` file.

-It is the soul sister of the [GitHub Buildpack](https://github.com/zeke/github-buildpack)
+It is the soul sister of the [GitHub Buildpack](https://github.com/zeke/github-buildpack).

+See the blog post: [npm and GitHub automation with Heroku](http://zeke.sikelianos.com/npm-and-github-automation-with-heroku)

 ## Usage